 Caroline Mallonee’s choral music has been performed across the country and abroad.
 Known for writing inventive pieces in English as well as motets in Latin inspired by early polyphony, Mallonee has been commissioned recently by the Baltimore Choral Arts Society, the Young People’s Chorus of New York City and Vocális Chamber Choir, among others.
-Light Through Windows was included on Locally Sourced, Vox16's 2018 CD.
+Light Through Windows was recently recorded by Vox16 on their 2018 CD, Locally Sourced.

 She was chosen to participate in VocalEssence’s Essentially Choral workshops with I Saw A Peacock With a Fiery Tail and was named the winner in the Yale Glee Club’s Emerging Composers Competition for Wind Songs.
 One of her earliest choral pieces, The Carolers At My Door, was named the winner of a Christmas carol contest on “A Prairie Home Companion."